Artificial Intelligence Act

 • as well as relevant links for other information and further research.

-This page is maintained by Taylor Wessing's AI Lawyers within our TMT Team based in Düsseldorf, Germany.
 We advise our clients on IT, telecommunications and data protection law and have particular experience in legal issues relating to digitalization and artificial intelligence.

 The AI Act of the European Union is still in the making and this page is continuously updated.
 We encourage all visitors to contribute with ideas and suggestions.
 Do not hesitate to get in touch with us!